nopehax/NYC_Bus_UI_LTW/docs/User-Stories.md

   - When I reload the page in the same browser
   - Then:
     - The application must start in “Vehicle” mode, and
-    - The previously selected vehicle must be pre-selected (if it still exists in the list), and
+    - The previously selected vehicle must be pre-selected, and
     - The corresponding trip data must be automatically requested and displayed.

 - Given I have selected a specific line in “Line” mode